Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Content marketing is a popular traffic generation strategy in the world of ecommerce — it involves creating interesting blog posts, videos and other forms of online content to attract visitors to your store.

-If you want to do proper content marketing for your eBay product listings however, you’ll need to set up a separate blog (for example, using a platform like WordPress or Squarespace) and insert links to your eBay’s store’s products in your articles.
+If you want to perform content marketing for an eBay store, you’ll need to set up a separate blog (using a platform like WordPress or Squarespace) and insert links to your eBay’s store’s products in your articles.
 This adds costs and configuration time to proceedings.

 So, when it comes to getting going with content marketing easily, it’s a win for Shopify.